sontr/cordova-plugin-datalogic/README.md

 | Function | Description
 |----------|------------
-| [edit](#editsuccesscallback-errorcallback-object) | Get a list of supported symbologies along with the state of each (enabled or disabled).
+| [edit](#editsuccesscallback-errorcallback-object) | Get a list of supported properties along with the state of each (enabled or disabled).
-| [store](#storeproperties-successcallback-errorcallback-object) | Apply changes to one or more symbologies with the values supplied in properties.
+| [store](#storeproperties-successcallback-errorcallback-object) | Apply changes to one or more properties with the values supplied.

 #### .edit(`successCallback`, `errorCallback`): Object

-Get a list of supported symbologies along with the state of each (enabled or disabled).
+Get a list of supported scanner properties along with the state of each (enabled or disabled).

 ##### Response